saizanaandezana/FillMissWX/README.md

 # FillMissWX Modeling Interface

+To reliably estimate missing weather data we developed FillMissWX, a tool in the EcoHydRology R package (Fuka et al., 2014), to automatically download daily weather data of Global Historical Climatology Network (GHCN) monitors and fill and interpolate missing data

 ## Description
 FillMissWX tool is a new modeling interface that has been developed and added to the  CRAN EcoHydRology package (Fuka et al., 2014).
 This tool enables users to :